- Current Students

 In addition to our tour of the current evening sky, each month’s public show features a 10 to 15-minute segment highlighting a particular topic of interest.
-The segments for fall 2014 planetarium shows are as follows:
+The segments for summer 2015 planetarium shows are as follows:

 All shows start at 7:00 PM.
 Tickets are free and will be handed out at the door on a first come basis (one ticket per person).
 All shows are free-of-charge, however, we will graciously accept any donation of dry or canned goods for a local food pantry.

 We provide free educational shows to school groups and private organizations (minimum of 20 guests) during the Fall and Spring semesters at University of Nebraska at Kearney.
 Please contact the department office to schedule a show.
 The phone number is 308.865.8277.